Kenza-R/AI_Calendar/README.md

 ### Why Scheduly?

 - 🎓 **For Students**: Upload course syllabi and automatically extract all assignments, exams, and deadlines
-- 💼 **For Job Seekers**: Track interviews and generate personalized prep materials
 - 🚀 **For Everyone**: Smart scheduling that actually understands your workload and availability

 ### Key Highlights